wallarm/product-documentation/docs/latest/installation/oob/terraform-module/mirroring-by-web-server.md

 This example Wallarm solution has the following components:

 * Internet-facing load balancer routing traffic to the Wallarm node instances.
 It is expected that a load balancer has been already deployed, the `wallarm` module will not create this resource.
-* Any web server serving traffic from a load balancer and mirroring HTTP requests to an internal ALB endpoint and backend services.
-It is expected that a web server has been already deployed, the `wallarm` module will not create this resource.
+* Any web or proxy server (e.g. NGINX, Envoy) serving traffic from a load balancer and mirroring HTTP requests to an internal ALB endpoint and backend services.
+It is expected that a the component used for traffic mirroring has been already deployed, the `wallarm` module will not create this resource.
-* An internal ALB accepting mirrored HTTPS requests from a web server and forwarding them to the Wallarm node instances.
+* An internal ALB accepting mirrored HTTPS requests from a web or proxy server and forwarding them to the Wallarm node instances.
 * Wallarm node analyzing requests from an internal ALB and sending malicious traffic data to the Wallarm Cloud.

     The example runs the Wallarm nodes in the monitoring mode that drives the described behavior.
 If you switch the [mode](https://docs.wallarm.com/admin-en/configure-wallarm-mode/) to another value, nodes continue to only monitor the traffic as the [OOB](https://docs.wallarm.com/installation/oob/overview/#advantages-and-limitations) approach does not allow attack blocking.